NEW

 Solutions Round Table

-The Solutions Round Table is a two-day event that will take place on February 11-12, 2025 on the campus of the Middlebury Institute of International Studies (MIIS) in Monterey, California.
+The Solutions Round Table is a two-day event that will take place on September 17-18, 2025, at the Spencer Hotel in Dublin, Ireland.
 It will focus on the practice and application of various aspects of Solution Architecture.
-The moderators will facilitate open communication about real-world issues, problem resolutions, and wishes for technology and process improvement.
+The moderators will facilitate open communication about real-world issues, problem resolutions, implementation of new technology, and process improvement.

 Solutions Round Table